Olical/conjure/README.md

 ## Issues

-If you find any issues please do let me know, provide as much as much information and context as you can.
+If you have any problems please do let me know, provide as much as much information and context as you can.

 It would help a lot if you could run Neovim with the `CONJURE_LOG_PATH` environment variable set while you reproduce the issue.
 Any issue will be a lot easier to diagnose and fix with the log attached.